unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 round

 You extend your hand and point a finger at a target in range.
-Your magic grants you a brief insight into the target’s defenses.
+Your tek grants you a brief insight into the target’s defenses.
 On your next turn, you gain advantage on your first attack roll against the target, provided that this spell hasn’t ended.

 ### Spells (U)